mihirlad55/polybar-spotify-module/README.md

 to show/hide spotify controls and display the play/pause icon based on whether a song is playing/paused.

+To retreive status information, the program calls a method over DBus to get the track information from spotify.

 ## Requirements
 `dbus`

-## Future Work
-- Status program to retreive latest track information

 ## Why Did I Make this in C